 I’ve sketched out a rough framework of how an individual’s meaningful moment might be formed, as shown in Figure 6.
 It reflects the path of a single meaningful moment, but fair warning that other moments are likely to follow a different path.

 FIGURE 6.
-An example of how a meaningful moment forms
+An example of how an individual’s meaningful moment forms

-Moments that are more likely to attain “meaningful” status are those that:
+An individual’s moments that are more likely to attain ‘meaningful’ status are those that:

 Our experience over time provides clues as to whether a moment is ascribed “meaningful” status.
 It can, on rare occasions happen in the moment—that goose-bumpy feeling of recognising you have transitioned from what you were to what you have just become.
 However, more likely it is because of reflection, generating and applying heuristics to new contexts, and where we have been forced to defend our stance and beliefs.